ufs-community/uwtools/docs/sections/user_guide/rocoto_yaml.rst

     ...
   </task>

-where the ``attrs`` section may set any of the Rocoto-allowed XML attributes.
-The ``<jobname>`` tag will use the same name.
+where the ``attrs:`` section may set any of the Rocoto-allowed XML attributes.
+The ``<jobname>`` tag will, by default, use the same name, but may be overridden with an explicit ``jobname:`` entry under the task.

 The name of the task can be any string accepted by Rocoto as a task name (including additional underscores), but must contain the leading ``task_`` to be recognized as a task.

-``command``: The command that will be run in the batch job.
+``command:``: The command that will be run in the batch job.

-``envars``: Any number of key/value pairs to set up the environment for the ``<command>`` to run successfully.
+``envars:``: Any number of key/value pairs to set up the environment for the ``<command>`` to run successfully.
 Here, keys translate to bash variable names and values translate to the bash variables' values.
 Each entry in this section will show up in the XML like this:

 .. code:: XML